Here’s why you haven’t met the One.

 But, guess what?
 With a few simple steps, they went on to meet amazing guys!
 You can too and often it just takes a few tweaks in how you experience yourself, dating and the world.

-The reason you haven’t met the One tends to boil down to 2.5 things.
+Why you haven’t met the One tends to boil down to 2.5 things.

 The most important of which is…